 If you select Base in the Engine field, you must also specify the path for the repository in the Path field.
 If SAS Management Console is running on the same machine where the metadata server is running, you can click Browse to choose the path interactively.
 You must have full access to the system for the repository directory.
-For more information about setting system permissions, see Getting Started with the SAS 9.1 Open Metadata Interface.
-Specify other SAS options in the Options field.
+For more information about setting system permissions, see SAS Intelligence Platform: Installation Guide.
+Specify other SAS options in the Options field (up to 200 characters).